SummaryRead the full fact sheet

 A solarium is any tanning unit that uses ultraviolet (UV) radiation to tan the skin.
 Solariums are also known as sunbeds, sunlamps or tanning beds.

-There is no such thing as a safe tan.
-UV radiation from solariums increases your risk of developing skin cancer.
-Solariums can also cause eye damage and immediate skin damage, such as sunburn, irritation, redness and swelling.
+There is from a solarium.
+UV radiation from solariums increases your risk of developing .
+Solariums emit UV levels up to 6 times stronger than the midday summer sun.
+They can also cause eye damage and immediate skin damage, such as , irritation, redness and swelling.